shameem17/iOS-Tutorial/Weak_Strong.md

 To make sure that instances don’t disappear while they’re still needed, ARC tracks how many properties, constants, and variables are currently referring to each class instance.
 ARC will not deallocate an instance as long as at least one active reference to that instance still exists.

 To make the reference still exist, a strong reference is created whenever we assign a class instance to property, constant or variable.
-The name “strong” suggest that there is a firm holding connection to the instance.
+The name “strong” suggests that there is a firm holding connection to the instance.
 It doesn’t allow to deallocated the instance as long as the strong reference remain.
 Still confused?
 Let’s dive into an example: